Shreeharita27/-Cricket-World-Cup-Management-System/README.md

 ![image](https://user-images.githubusercontent.com/59958361/176105455-21581c37-16d8-46d2-8a92-7360c8f2a7db.png)

-2.3 : To add, update or delete  teams or players go to MODIFYDATA1 tab
+2.3 : To add, update or delete  teams or players go to MODIFYDATA1 tab<br />

-•	To add to, update or delete data from database.
+•	To add to, update or delete data from database.<br />
-•	Enter the new values of new record to be added and click insert.
+•	Enter the new values of new record to be added and click insert.<br />
-•	A message box will be displayerd and your data will be saved.
+•	A message box will be displayerd and your data will be saved.<br />

 ![image](https://user-images.githubusercontent.com/59958361/176105497-1c80b606-6cb5-46fe-8752-6ecb695f24b6.png)

 •	You can also update any table data by entering updated values and click update.
 ![image](https://user-images.githubusercontent.com/59958361/176105516-768c906b-5c25-42fa-977c-4292e328ea7e.png)

-•	To delete a team Enter a TeamID and click delete.
+•	To delete a team Enter a TeamID and click delete.<br />
 •	A message box will be displayed and your data will be deleted.

 ![image](https://user-images.githubusercontent.com/59958361/176105539-aa76a7d5-71aa-4630-abe8-25655978fc42.png)

-Like this batsmen,  bowlers data can also be added modified or deleted.
+Like this batsmen,  bowlers data can also be added modified or deleted.<br />

-2.4 : To add, update or delete captains, coaches, umpire, stadium go to MODIFYDAT2 tab
+2.4 : To add, update or delete captains, coaches, umpire, stadium go to MODIFYDAT2 tab<br />
 •	Here captains, stadiums, coaches, umpire data can be added modified or deleted like same way you have done while adding, deleting, updating Team data in previous tab.